-Informatics Doctorate Programs
+Informatics PhD Programs

-Informatics graduate programs help to prepare students for a variety of career options in the exciting and evolving field of informatics.
+Informatics PhD programs help to prepare students for a variety of career options in the exciting and evolving field of informatics.
 Informatics is the science of computer information systems, a growing field in this digital age where individuals and corporations increasingly assess and process information.
 Academic informatics programs involve the practices of information processing and the engineering of information systems.

 Depending on whether you’re passionate about health, science, or business informatics, there are different types of degrees that you can earn from informatics doctorate programs.
 Some featured degrees include a Ph.D.
 Computational Sciences and Informatics, and Information Studies PhD, and the Ph.D.
 Interdisciplinary Graduate Program in Informatics (IGPI).

-Focus your search for a Doctorate degree in informatics by campus type You can also search by location to study informatics nearby or look into online and hybrid Ph.D. informatics degree programs for a more flexible learning schedule for working students.
+Focus your search for a Doctorate degree in informatics by campus type.
+You can also search by location to study informatics nearby or look into online and hybrid Ph.D. informatics degree programs for a more flexible learning schedule for working students.

 University of Iowa

 Northern Arizona University